hfp/libxs/samples/converse/README.md

 The lexical layer uses compact 8-byte tokens whose first field is a stable vocabulary ID; the lexicon provides both text-to-ID and ID-to-text mapping.
+The tokenizer core only lowercases words; language-specific rewrites such as `brought -> bring` are passed as caller-owned normalization tables, so a sample can swap English toy rules for another language profile without changing token IDs or tokenizer code.
 Loadable lexical rules assign coordinated classes such as stopword, question, entity, number, sentence, and markup in one place instead of scattering text edge cases through samples.